MrMatAP/cloud-provider-mdns/README.md

 ... many lines omitted
 Successfully built cloud_provider_mdns-0.0.0.dev0-py3-none-any.whl

-(venv) $ deactivate
-$ PYTHONUSERBASE=~/.local pip3 install --user --break-system-packages dist/cloud_provider_mdns-*.whl
+(venv) $ pip3 install dist/cloud_provider_mdns-*.whl
 ... many lines omitted
 ```

-The script and its dependencies are installed in `~/.local/bin/cloud-provider-mdns`.
-It is useful to add that directory
-to your PATH.
+It is best to install the script into the virtual environment.
+If you do not like that, you can deactivate the
+virtual environment and install into whatever your Python considers the user installation directory.
+On Linux, that
+directory is going to be `~/.local`.
+On MacOs it's `~/Library/Python/<Python Version>`.
+If you don't like that either,
+you can permanently set the PYTHONUSERBASE environment variable to wherever things are to be installed.
+Current Python
+is very picky about you installing outside a virtual environment, so you must specify the `--user` and
+`--break-system-packages` options to pip when doing that.

 ## Issues & Limitations